Home | All Candidates | Arms Trade Treaty | Arms Sales to Saudi Coalition | Firearms Export Oversight

 We must also reset our relationship with Saudi Arabia, so that our interests and values drive the relationship -- not the other way around.
 Our strongest alliances must be founded upon shared commitments to international law and human rights.
 We must be pragmatic about intelligence-sharing: totally stopping such cooperation could hinder our ability to detect and thwart threats emanating from Yemen, including from the regional al-Qaeda affiliate.
 But the Saudi government should not get a pass on the state-sponsored murder of an American resident abroad, nor should they be able to buy our silence on human rights abuses -- including killing civilians in Yemen and supporting extremist ideology across the Muslim world -- through purchases of US weapons.”

 Buttigieg’s position on this issue is unknown.
-He supports banning assault-style weapons domestically but has not directly referenced their sale abroad.
+He supports banning assault-style weapons domestically, but has not directly addressed broader export oversight rules.